fundacionjala/enforce-gradle-plugin/_docs/update.md

 #### **Using excludes parameter**

-User can update all files that are listed on file tracker like file changed, deleted or new one, excluding files by its name, by folders or using wildcards.
+A user can update all files that are listed on file tracker as changed, deleted or new files, excluding files by their name, by folders, or using wildcards.

 This parameter can exclude files by:

- ***folder*** if you want to exclude a folder or folders, You should write the next parameter:
+ ***folder*** if you want to exclude a folder or folders, you should write the following parameter:

         $ gradle update -Pexcludes=classes
         $ gradle update -Pexcludes=classes,objects.

- ***file*** if you want to exclude a file or files, You should write the next parameter:
+ ***file*** if you want to exclude a file or files, You should write the following parameter:

         $ gradle update -Pexcludes=classes/Class1.cls

- ***wildcard*** if you want to exclude using wildcard, You should write the next parameter:
+ ***wildcard*** if you want to exclude using wildcard, you should write the following parameter:

         $ gradle update  -Pexcludes=classes/**
         $ gradle update  -Pexcludes=objects/*.object